Roin626/EasyImagesCropper/README.md

+**Read this in other languages: [English](README.md), [中文](README_ZH.md).**

+# update v2.4.2

+Added the function of moving images with the scroll wheel and taking screenshots with the space bar

 # Easy images cropping tool v2.4.1

-**Read this in other languages: [English](README.md), [中文](README_ZH.md).**

 When building a training dataset, cropping a large number of images is a tedious task, and existing tools and tutorials often have complex operations, and the accuracy of automated AI tools is not satisfactory.
 Therefore, I developed a semi-automatic image batch cropping tool.